 LinkedIn Video is a Victory

 LinkedIn wasn’t about to be left behind, especially because it was discovered that if the content was found in both video and written format, 59% of executives said they would choose to consume it via video.

 At one point, LinkedIn users could only embed video content from other sources.
-However, LinkedIn has now made it possible to upload native videos through the mobile app.
-This move allows LinkedIn users to see a more “human” side of businesses, making the brands behind them more approachable.
+However, LinkedIn now allows native videos to be uploaded through the mobile app.
+This allows LinkedIn users to see a more “human” side of businesses, making the brands behind them more approachable.

 In fact, LinkedIn Video was named one of the most effective platforms for video marketing, though only 28% of marketers agree.
 That 28% might seem weak, but given that LinkedIn Video was only rolled out for users in August 2017, it’s actually pretty impressive that so many agree already.

 Since then, LinkedIn has introduced filters for videos, as well as native video ads as part of sponsored content offerings.
 This enables businesses to share their own video content.
 Prior to this, video content was only available for individual member user accounts.

 What differentiates video ads from others is that you can choose from a number of targeting options, such as job title, location, and company size.
 You can also apply advanced features, such as remarketing and matched audience integration.

 Since the beta launch of Sponsored Content, LinkedIn reports that users spent three times more time watching videos than viewing static content.
 During the limited or beta release of LinkedIn Video, it was found that videos were shared 20 times more than any other type of content.